amrutprabhu/amrutprabhu.github.io/_posts/2021-04-28-apache-airflow-2-0-practical-jump-start.md

 is_api_available >> fetch_user >> processing_user >> print_user
 ```

 And there we go.
 We just created a simple Airflow DAG workflow from scratch covering some of the important concepts of Airflow.
+Now, enable the DAG and hit run.
+It will start executing.

 ![Apache Airflow Successful Execution](/assets/img/airflow/airflow-dag-successful-run.png)

-As usual, I have uploaded the code on [GitHub](https://github.com/amrutprabhu/airflow-workouts/blob/master/dags/user_data_processing.py). :)
+As usual, I have uploaded the code on [GitHub](https://github.com/amrutprabhu/airflow-workouts/blob/master/dags/user_data_processing.py){:target="_blank"}. :)

 Enjoy!!